 If you use my site, it is implied that you are okay with the cookies.
 If you have an issue with the cookies, you should be able to disable them in your browser.

 A cookie is a piece of information that is downloaded to your device’s hard drive when you visit a site.
 It records how you use the site so that, when you revisit the site, the site can present options that are tailored for you.
 Cookies can also be used to analyse web traffic and for advertising and marketing purposes.
-I use them for analytics.

 If you want to check or change what types of cookies you accept, this can usually be altered within your browser settings.
-However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of this site.

 Some cookies are “strictly necessary”, which means they are essential to how the site works.
 Without them, the website won’t work properly.
 These cookies do not gather information about you that could be used for marketing or remembering where you have been on the internet.

 There are also “performance” cookies, which are for analytics, such as count visits and monitoring the popularity of pages.

 And finally there are “functionality” cookies that allow the website to remember choices you make.
 These can be used to provide enhanced features.
 For instance, news or updates relevant to the services you use.
 They may also be used to provide services you have requested such as viewing a video or commenting on a blog.
 The information these cookies collect is usually anonymised.